Iconic Barcelona Architecture That You Can Check Out for Free

 Antoni Gaudí is the emblematic architect of Barcelona.
 The visionary creator enriched the aesthetics of the city in the late 1800s and early 1900s with his bright colors, organic shapes, undulating surfaces, and unique use of patterns.
 However, the streets of Barcelona display a heritage that expands far before and beyond the life of Gaudí.
 The Romans founded Barcelona (then Barcino) in the first century BC, and every century since has left its mark upon the city.
-If you’re keen to see the most beautiful buildings in the city but only have a limited amount of time and money, follow our guide for a crash course and an easy tour of the most iconic architectural pieces in Barcelona.
+If you’re keen to see the most beautiful buildings in the city but only have a limited amount of time and money, follow our guide for a crash course and an easy tour of the most iconic Barcelona architecture.
 It’ll only cost you the price of a metro ticket and decent walking shoes.

-1. Catedral de Barcelona (and the surrounding Barri Gòtic)
+1. Catedral de Barcelona

 Reach the staggering Catedral de Barcelona by getting off at the Jaume I stop of the L4 (yellow) line.
 Walk through the Plaça de l’Angel and follow the Baixada de la Llibreteria, then turn right onto Carrer de la Freneria and walk northwest until you hit the back of the cathedral.
 Just continue onto Carrer dels Comtes to reach the front.